 - Collaboration Across Cultures

-The Global Competence Model™, is a culmination of the comprehensive international research findings that identified the unique compilation of knowledge, attitudes, and people skills that jointly comprise global competence.
-No single dimension can represent a "global competency" nor is one aptitude more important than another.
+The Global Competence Model™ visually represents the specific combination of knowledge, skills, and attitudes necessary for global competence, as determined by comprehensive original worldwide consensus research.
+It is the unique compilation of factors, which we call “dimensions,” that jointly comprise global competence.
+No single dimension can represent a “global competency” nor is one aptitude more important than another.
 Therefore, it is the synergy of all eight dimensions that collectively comprise global competence.